A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Abstract

 \section{Abstract}

-We establish that a relatively ergodic extension of arbitrary measure-preserving dynamical systems has relative discrete spectrum if and only if it is isomorphic to a generalized skew-product by a bundle of compact homogeneous spaces.
-This result is motivated by Furstenberg--Zimmer and Host--Kra structure theories for uncountable group actions, and extends previous results due to Mackey, Zimmer, Ellis, Austin, and the second author and Tao.
-Our innovations are threefold: (i) a Peter--Weyl-type representation theory for compact group bundles, (ii) a geometric description of extensions with relative discrete spectrum in topological dynamics, and (iii) a translation of the ergodic theoretical problem into topological dynamics.
+We show that a relatively ergodic extension of measure-preserving dynamical systems has relative discrete spectrum if and only if it can be represented as a skew-product by a bundle of compact homogeneous spaces.
+Our result holds without restrictions on the acting group or the underlying probability spaces.
+This generalizes previous work by Mackey, Zimmer, Ellis, Austin, and the second author and Tao, and is inspired by the Furstenberg--Zimmer and Host--Kra structure theories for actions of uncountable groups.
+Our approach translates the ergodic-theoretic question into topological dynamics, where we establish a corresponding classification: an extension in topological dynamics has relative discrete spectrum precisely when it admits a skew-product representation by bundles of compact homogeneous spaces.
+A key step in our argument is establishing a Peter--Weyl-type theorem for bundles of compact groups which might be of independent interest.